 In the aftermath of the Tubbs and Pocket fires, which decimated parts of Sonoma County in October 2017, Sonoma County Ag + Open Space embarked on a research program funded by NASA.
 The research focused on vegetative and soil response to the severe fires.
 USGS researchers associated with the study found that soil water infiltration rates recovered in one year through all studied ecosystems and the major geologic types where wildfires occurred.
 This reduces concern about fire-related landslides in similar ecosystems with similar geology in the North Coast.
-FireSmart Lake Sonoma is developing a list of recommendations at multiple spatial scales and time scales for landowners to protect private property as are the region's RCDs, FireSafe Councils, and other organizations.
+FireSmart Lake Sonoma convened watershed stakeholders to discuss source water protection and consider severity and risks associated with wildfire as well as next steps in building resiliency.
+Through a series of workshops, watershed stakeholders developed a set of short and long term recommendations for emergency preparedness, defensible space, fire prevention and protection.
+Individual and collective action was discussed at multiple spatial and time scales for landowners to protect private property.
+Resources and technical assistance was shared by the region's RCDs, FireSafe Councils, and other organizations. .

 Also, in response to these fires, FireSmart Lake Sonoma has increased its fire camera network to a network of fifteen "pan-tilt-zoom" cameras that can detect fires in remote areas faster and pinpoint their location through triangulation as well as monitoring the rate of spread and containment.
 The cameras are controlled by CalFire and REDCOM (a provider of secure communication software) and are available for public viewing.
 The ALERTWILDFIRE consortium can assist other areas in building fire camera infrastructure from the ground up and/ or using existing infrastructure to rapidly deploy a system within a few months.
 Funding for these efforts has come from a variety of sources, including the Bureau of Land Management, US Forest Service, utilities, state emergency services, counties, and NGOs.